 What to Do If You Receive a Sidewalk Violation in NYC?

-Sidewalks are an essential part of New York City’s streetscape, giving pedestrians safe and accessible paths.
-However, due to weather, heavy foot traffic, and natural wear, sidewalk damage often occurs—and property owners are legally responsible for keeping sidewalks safe.
+Sidewalks are a critical part of New York City’s streets, giving people a safe and accessible place to walk.
+Over time, weather, heavy use, and tree roots can damage the concrete, and the law makes property owners responsible for keeping the sidewalk in safe condition.

 The New York City Department of Transportation (DOT) oversees sidewalk conditions.
 DOT inspectors identify hazards, issue Notices of Violation, and require owners to make repairs within a set time.
 If the owner fails to comply, the city can complete the repair work and charge the property owner.